anuragkmr45/todo-list/README.md

 # ToDo List Manager
-This is a To-do List manager dynamic website .
+This is a To-do List manager dynamic website developed using the MERN stack.<br>
-This is a website where you can list down and manager your daily routine.
+This is a website where you can list down and manage your daily routine.

 ## Key Features